 Om Hreeng Aing Kleeng Shri Bagalanane Mam Ripoon Naashay Naashay Mamaishwaryaani Dehi Dehi Sheeghram Manovanchhitam Saadhay Saadhay Hreeng Swaahaa

 Bagalamukhi Yantra and its benefits

 Maa Bagalamukhi Yantra is a holy device consisting of a symbol or a figure of geometric shapes that generates the power of Maa Baglamukhi.
-Wearing this Baglamukhi Yantra gives the person protection from evil energy and leads them to live a happy, peaceful, and prosperous life.
+Wearing this Baglamukhi Yantra protects the person from evil energy and leads them to live a happy, peaceful, and prosperous life.
 It helps to solve all the legal and financial issues.
 Clear all misunderstandings and confusions.
-Avoid any kinds of accidents and provide you with the courage to overcome any problems.
+Avoid any kinds of accidents and give you the courage to overcome any problems.

 Before this, yantra was drawn on a bhojpatra using turmeric, but now it is carved on copper, gold, or silver plates.
-After performing Goddess Baglamukhi Puja and other rituals, you become eligible for wearing this yantra.
+After performing Goddess Baglamukhi Puja and other rituals, you become eligible to wear this yantra.
 For Devi Bagalamukhi Puja, this device is a must-have placed on the wooden platform under Devi’s idol.

-The two main shrines dedicated to Devi Bagala are located in Kamakhya temple, Guwahati, and Kangra, Himachal Pradesh.
-Apart from that, temples related to Baglamukhi scatter to places like Madya Pradesh, Tamil Nadu, Karnataka of India, and some places in Nepal.(Last Updated On: April 23, 2021)
+The two main shrines dedicated to Devi Bagala are Kamakhya temple, Guwahati, and Kangra, Himachal Pradesh.
+Apart from that, temples related to Baglamukhi scatter to places like Madya Pradesh, Tamil Nadu, Karnataka of India, and some places in Nepal.(Last Updated On: March 10, 2022)